 No markings on the top of the handle.

 The interior is smooth, but looks a little discolored in areas.
 The concentric polishing marks are still a little visible, but hard to see in the photographs.
-Lodge stopped polishing their skillets in the 1990's and since that time have have a much rougher surface.
+Lodge stopped polishing their skillets in the 1990's and since that time have much rougher surfaces.

 1985 Unmarked Lodge Size 12 with Matching Lid